gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 capability.

-SCTP CRYPTO chunk directly exploits the protection engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceed the SCTP payload size thus protection engine shall be aware of the PMTU (see {{pmtu}}).
+SCTP CRYPTO chunk directly exploits the protection engine by requesting protection and unprotection of a buffer, in particular the protection buffer shall never exceed the SCTP payload size thus protection engine shall be aware of the PMTU (see {{pmtu}}).

-A protection engine may use keys, in this case the key management part of the protection engine is the set of data and procedures that take care of key distribution, verification, and update.
+The key management part of the protection engine is the set of data and procedures that take care of key distribution, verification, and update.

 Key management of protection engine is RECOMMENDED to use the SCTP